Maha Bayrakdar: Career

 Bayrakdar's first poetry compilation that she submitted to An-Nahar was not published.
 Bayrakdar published a number of poetry books ʿeshbat al-Meleh (The Salt Herb, 1989), Rahil al-ʿanaser (The departure of the elements -1995), as-Samt (The silence - 2004), and Dawat ar-ruh (The cure of the soul - 2011).
 She wrote and illustrated children's books and wrote song lyrics.
 Bayrakdar and Yusuf al-Khal curated Beiruti art gallery Gallery One between 1970 and 1975.

 Bayrakdar worked at National Syrian Radio and TV and in local Lebanese radio stations as a producer and presenter of cultural programs.
 Between 1980 and 1987 she edited and illustrated the Dar Assayad publishing house magazine Fairuz.
 She was editor-in-chief of the arts and interior design magazine Iwan, and also the editor-in-chief of the intellectual, cultural and artistic magazine Al-Jidar.
 In 2008 Bayrakdar wrote the television drama series Al-ta'er al-maksour (The broken bird) in which both her children have leading roles; the series garnered praise with a rating of 4.3/5 by elCinema website critics.
 In 2010 and 2013 respectively she wrote Noktet Hobb (A drop of love) and Kharej Az-Zaman (Beyond time) which featured both Ward and Youssef in leading roles.

 Views

-Bayrakdar does not ascribe to feminist literature and refuses to put any labels on literary works.
+Bayrakdar did not ascribe to feminist literature and refused to put any labels on literary works.
 She criticized Lebanese drama shows for their monotony and lack of creative diversity.

 Exhibitions

-Bayrakdar has held 15 solo exhibitions and 37 collective exhibitions and numerous poetry reading events in Lebanon, Syria, Iraq, and the Arabian Gulf countries.
+Bayrakdar held 15 solo exhibitions and 37 collective exhibitions and numerous poetry reading events in Lebanon, Syria, Iraq, and the Arabian Gulf countries.
 Only 4 of her exhibitions were held in her native Syria, the last of which was before the beginning of the Syrian civil war in 2011.

+Death

+Bayrakdar died on 22 February 2025, at the age of 77.

 Awards and recognition

-On 11 June 2004 Bayrakdar was decorated with the Order of Merit medal by Lebanese president Emile Lahoud.
+On 11 June 2004, Bayrakdar was decorated with the Order of Merit medal by Lebanese president Emile Lahoud.
 She was also awarded a recognition plaque from the Lebanese Army commandership.